Skip to main content

 How you'll learn

-A typical week for you will include a mix of lectures, seminars, and 'surgeries'.
-You’ll spend significant amounts of time in independent preparation and assignments.
+A typical week will include lectures, seminars, and support sessions.
+You will also spend time studying on your own and completing assignments.

-Your progress will be assessed by written exams, case studies, assignments, and reports.
+Your progress will be assessed through exams, case studies, assignments, and reports.

 Entry requirements